F1282231/Power_Outages/README.md

 ### 4. Modeling & Pickle

-Our models are built on `twitter_target.csv`, our goal is to find a model that optimizes the F1 score and recall score.
-We have tried to build Random Forest Classifier, Logistic Regression Model, and Bagging Classifier.
+Our models are built on `twitter_target.csv`, our goal is to find the model that optimizes the F1 score and recall score.
+We have built Random Forest Classifier, Logistic Regression Model, and Bagging Classifier.
 The obstacle we had was the unbalanced classes of our data, which we chose to balance two classes by decreasing the majority class.
+The final model is a bagging classifier built on decreased dataset.
 We have imported our final model to a pickle file, as shown in the`Pickle` notebook.

 **Below are the Jupyter Notebook for Modeling & Pickle:**
 - [Modeling](./Code/Modeling.ipynb)